sssshish/php-task-manager/README.md

 A lightweight task management system built in PHP that allows users to add and manage tasks, subscribe via email for hourly task reminders, and unsubscribe anytime — all without using a database.

-> 📁 All logic and functionality is implemented within the `src/` folder as per assignment requirements.

----

 ## 🚀 Features

 ### ✅ Task Management